rwilliams/jrubywiki/Google-Summer-of-Code-2014.md

-This page hosts the ideas for Google Summer of Code 2013!
+This page hosts the ideas for Google Summer of Code 2014!
 Add your ideas here, improve others, and if you're a student, perhaps something on this list will interest you!

-At this point we are a long ways from GSoC 2014, but it is never too early to plan ahead.
-Suggest your ideas here and we will update this page as GSoC 2014 approaches.

 Ideas
 =====